webmatze/dragonruby_star_defender/README.md

 ### Sounds

 The game uses the [107 Free Retro Game Sounds](https://dominik-braun.net/retro-sounds/) sound library by Dominik Braun to play sounds.
-The sounds are stored in the `sounds` directory.
 (Licence: [Creative Commons Lizenz CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.de))

+### Sprites

+The game sprites are created by me using [Piskel](https://www.piskelapp.com/).